Kagebounshin/game-rating-site/README.md

 - When [deleting](static/img/img-readme/bug05.png) an object from your backlog, the one that is at the top of the list gets [deleted](static/img/img-readme/bug05.png), not the one that I've choosed.
 The problem came once I've added a modal wich just checks if you really want to delete the current object.
 If I remove the modal, then it's back to normal, the choosen object gets deleted.
 Went to slack, figured that somebody have had this problem before, and yes.
 So it basically generates a modal for every item in the loop.
 Becouse I didn't give each modal and a link instance a unique id, it just always triggers one and the same modal the first modal in the loop, so thats why the top object always got deleted.
 So by adding [{{loop.index}}](static/img/img-readme/bugResolved01.png) to the modal ID both in the a link and modal.
 Each object in the backlog got it' s own unique ID.

+- So the first bug i've encounterd was when opening the sidenav on my iPhone X, at the users profile page.
+The pacman image looked like [this](static/img/img-readme/bug01.png).
+Only the alt text is showing.
+Now in late develepment I also used the pacman images as the navbrand and encountered the same problem, the navbrand image and the sidenav images dosen't show at the profile page, fullreview page, when you edit your backlog or when your about to write a review or edit your review.
+The difference between these pages are that these pages has an argument passed through the URL.
+The profile page has username, edit-backlog has backlog_id, fullreview has review_id and edit-review also has review_id passed through as an argumenet.
+By changing the src to the images address from my cloudninary instead of the img folder in my static files.
+The problem was no more.

 ## Deployment